 We’ve explained how NAC can boost levels of glutathione which is known as your body’s “master antioxidant”.

-As yet, there is no solid research-based evidence to confirm that NAC is good as a hangover prevention aid or not.
+As yet, there is no solid research-based evidence to confirm that NAC is good for hangovers.